 After you mount the ledger, use stakes and string lines to outline the deck frame according to the dimensions in Figure B and mark the footing locations.
 A few days before you plan to dig the footings, call 411 to have underground utilities marked in the vicinity of the porch.
 Your local building department will specify how large and deep the footings should be for your climate and soil conditions.
 Pour a concrete pad in the bottom of each footing hole after they’ve been inspected.
 Let the concrete set overnight.

-Next choose the six straightest 2x10s for the perimeter beams.
+Next, choose the six straightest 2x10s for the perimeter beams.
 Cut the 2x10s for the two side beams to length and nail the pairs together.
-Use 16d stainless steel or double-dipped galvanized nails for all of the joist framing and to attach the joist hangers to the ledger board.
-Rest one end of each side beam in the double joist hangers and prop them up level with a stack of wood (Photo 1).
+Use 16d stainless steel or double-dipped galvanized nails for all of the joist framings and to attach the joist hangers to the ledger board.
+Rest one end of each side beam in the double joist hangers and prop them up until level with a stack of wood.